-In June 2020, the Council identified the following recommendations for fiscal years 2021-2022.
+In March 2022, the Council identified the following recommendations for fiscal years 2023-2024.

-- Sustain and support ongoing coordinated Alzheimer's disease (Alzheimer's) research and research into improving the lives of families and caregivers of persons with Alzheimer's or related disorders. - Continue support for quality care for persons with Alzheimer's and related dementias and their caregivers. - Engage in strategic collaborations. - Expand local caregiver services and supports.
+- Sustain and support ongoing coordinated Alzheimer's disease (Alzheimer's) research and research into improving the lives of persons with Alzheimer's and other dementias as well as the lives of families and caregivers of persons with Alzheimer's and other dementias. - Continue support for quality care for persons with Alzheimer's and related dementias and their caregivers. - Engage in strategic collaborations. - Expand local caregiver services and supports.